Bhargavi-ng/Migration_and_Housing/README.md

 ## Communication Protocol
-The group will communicate and keep each other posted using Slack channel for Group 3 and Zoom.
+The group communicated and kept each other posted using Slack channel for Group 3 and Zoom.

 - Link to [Group 3's Slack Channel](https://ucbvirtdatapt-puq6469.slack.com/archives/C02RWJSSP53)
 - Link to Zoom is in the Slack channel.
-We will meet during class hours on Tuesday and Thursday 7pm PST.
+We met during class hours on Tuesday and Thursday 7pm PST.
-- Team members will work on 3 separate GitHub branches and inform the group of commits and progress of their work.
+- Team members worked on 3 separate GitHub branches and informed the group of commits and progress of their work.
-- Once all members have completed their weekly task, the person with the "Square Role" (defined below) will merge the branches.
+- Once all members completed their weekly task, the person with the "Square Role" (defined below) will merge the branches.

 ## Tech Used and Team Roles
 - Data Clean up: Jupyter Notebook, Python, Pandas Library, Mito, SQLAlchemy